canhnd58/seproject/docs/api_references.md

 Login to web service.
 You must provide provider and access token.
 After receiving the request, server will check if the access token is valid.
-If it is, the server will send back success message.
+If it is, the server will send back the id of user.

 | Params | Required | Descriptions |
 |--------|----------|--------------|